 Customize Control Center

 Now that you know what Control Center can do, it’s time to make it work the way you want.
-Go to the Dock & Menu Bar pane of System Preferences, where you’ll see options for the Dock, together with a list of Control Center options.
+Go to the Control Center pane of Settings, where you can customize what displays in the Control Center palette.

-There are a dozen modules that work with Control Center, and, at the bottom of the list, you can also choose whether you want Clock, Spotlight, Siri, and Time Machine to display in the menu bar. in addition, you can adjust the way the clock displays.
+In the top section of this Settings pane, there are nine modules that work with Control Center.
+If you scroll down, you’ll see other modules for accessibility features, and, at the bottom of the list, you can also choose whether you want Clock, Spotlight, Siri, and Time Machine to display in the menu bar. in addition, you can adjust the way the clock displays.

-Sound and Now Playing can also display in the menu bar when active.
-Previously, you either displayed the Sound menu extra always or never, and you really don’t need to access if you’re not playing music or watching a video.
-Now, you can have them only display when something is playing, which is generally when you would want to use them.
-The Now Playing module is good to have in the menu bar if you want to control, say, the Music app while you’re listening to music.
+Sound and Now Playing can also display in the menu bar when active, if you’re listening to music or watching a video.
+You can use it to control, say, the Music app while you’re listening to music.

 Note that there are still other options for accessing features like volume and display brightness; these are in the F keys on your keyboard, or on the Touch Bar on a MacBook Pro which has this element.
 If you control them in this way, then there’s no need to display them in the menu bar.

-There are three "other modules" that you can choose to display in the menu bar, in Control Center, or both.
+There are several “other modules” that you can choose to display in the menu bar, in Control Center, or both.
+The modules available depend on which type of Mac you’re using.
 If you use Accessibility Shortcuts to toggle VoiceOver, zoom features, or other accessibility features, you can put this in the menu bar.
 If you use a laptop, you probably want the battery icon in the menu bar, so you can see at a glance how much power you have left, but if you want less clutter at the top of the window, you can choose to only display it in Control Center, or turn it off entirely.
 You can also choose whether to display your battery’s current charge percentage.
 And if you use Fast User Switching to switch accounts, you’ll find it useful to have this in the menu bar; if you never use this feature, then you won’t need to display it in either location.

 While Control Center helps you wrangle system menu extras, it still doesn’t help if you have lots of third-party icons in your menubar.
 But at least you can now remove a lot of the controls that you don’t need to access often but still have a way to get to them quickly.